JEE Rank Mandatory For DASA / CIWG Seat From 2021 – 2022. Read More..

 Currently, all the PIO cards are treated as OCI cards.
 PIO cardholders will get a special stamp on their existing PIO card, stating "lifelong validity" and "registration not required", thus making them equal to the existing OCI cards.

-CIWG For Overseas Citizen of India:
+CIWG For Overseas Citizen of USA:

 It was introduced by the Citizenship (Amendment) Act 2005 in August 2005.
 It was launched during the Pravasi Bharatiya Divas Convention held at Hyderabad in 2006.